 Complete 27 semester hours your freshman year.
 No more than 3 hours of AP credit can be counted towards the 27 hours.
 Both Introductory Chemistry courses must be taken (Chem 119 and Chem 120).

 Have a minimum 3.25 overall and science GPA

-Take an SAT or ACT and achieve a score not less than the mean for the State of Texas
+Take the SAT or ACT and achieve a score not less than the mean for the State of Texas

 Students are required to contact our office if they wish to apply to JAMP.
 We prefer to find these students early in their freshmen year to not only advise and assist them throughout the fall and spring semesters, but also to share information that will help them become a stronger candidate.

-We meet with students in a variety of ways, including one-on-one appointments, via our listserv, email, or through the PUMAS meetings.
+We meet with students in a variety of ways, including one-on-one appointments (in-person or virtual), email, or through the PUMAS meetings.

 When to apply to JAMP depends on the admission track you choose.
 Below are the criteria for each one.